parapluu/encore/CONTRIBUTING.md

 greatly appreciated, and a totally valid contribution to this project.
 Thank you!

+## Git

+Please do **not** push to the `master` branch.
+Rather than that, clone the encore repository in your own github account, push there and send a pull request.
+This allows for code to be reviewed before it gets into `master`.
+Also, when implementing a large feature, please do use a feature branch.

 ## Guidelines (taken from [here](http://www.booleanknot.com/blog/2013/09/07/pull-requests.html))

 ### Stay on target